happypeter/edocs/soho.md

       - https://studio-mcgee.com/8-design-tricks-we-used-in-dream-home-makeover/
       - get inspirations: search 'black and white room design' on pinterest
       - beautiful wood stick here https://youtu.be/D9oLsPoJ7w0?t=21 https://youtu.be/D9oLsPoJ7w0?t=45
+      - https://www.youtube.com/watch?v=L08WVCYQZHA you can use a lot of wood, but avoid too much yellow from the wood, it's too saturated.
     - professionals does allow different tones of white and gray in same room, but I would like to stay cautious, use milk white and a limited number of gray, and try to stay constant.
     - sliver and brown door color are toleranted
       - white and black theme are very tolerant of other colors, especially when this is only one color so the brown-red of doors and cabinets is not a problem, the problem is something else, maybe because the they not modern enough by itself, so the idea is not to fix the color, but to fix the style